wp-plugins/gold-price-live/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Easily post the spot price of Gold, Silver, Platinum or Palladium on your Wordpress blog or website using only very simple shortcode.
+Easily post gold and silver charts as well as the spot price of Gold, Silver, Platinum or Palladium on your Wordpress blog or website using only very simple shortcode.
 Works in Pages, Posts and Widgets!

 == Description ==

-Using only shortcode you can place the spot price of gold, silver, platinum or palladium on your website in pages, posts, widgets.
+Using only shortcode you can place gold and silver charts as well as the spot price of gold, silver, platinum or palladium on your website in pages, posts, widgets.
 The gold price output is simple plain text allowing you to easily edit the style and look with the Wordpress WYSIWYG post and page editor.
 Our FREE Gold Price Live plugin updates 1 time per day.
 If you need real time pricing please visit www.gold-feed.com.

+WANT UP TO THE MINUTE PRICING AND YOUR OWN LOGO ON THE GOLD AND SILVER CHARTS??

+In your Wordpress Dashboard go to Settings > Gold_Price_Live and upgrade using the form at the bottom of the page.

 Advantages over other solutions: